Orphan: First Kill: Plot

-While Tricia and Allen attend a charity gala hosted by Tricia, Donnan arrives at the house and steals a vinyl record from Esther's room which has Leena's fingerprints on it.
-He takes it back to his house, unaware that Leena has followed him, and analyzes the fingerprints to find it is not a match.
-Leena attacks Donnan before Tricia arrives, having followed Leena.
-Surprisingly, Tricia shoots him dead.
-Tricia reveals that she knows Leena is not Esther, who died four years earlier during an altercation with Tricia's son Gunnar, which Tricia covered up without Allen's knowledge.
-Leena reveals her true identity to Tricia, and the two then dispose of Donnan's body in a cellar hatch where Esther was buried and frame his disappearance as a vacation trip by forging an email to the police station.
+While Tricia and Allen are away, Donnan arrives at the house and acquires Leena's fingerprints.
+When Donnan finds that the fingerprints do not match Esther's, Leena, who has been tailing him, stabs him with a knife.
+Tricia arrives, having followed Leena, and shoots Donnan dead.
+Tricia reveals that the real Esther died in 2003 during an altercation with her older brother Gunnar, which Tricia covered up.
+Tricia only let Leena pose as Esther to placate Allen.
+Leena and Tricia dispose of Donnan's body in a cellar hatch which contains the real Esther's body.
+They frame his disappearance as a vacation trip by forging an email to the police station.